-Sub-surface engraving - completely untouched
+Sub-surface glass engraving - the glass surface remains untouched

 Interior glass engraving is an impressive form of laser processing.
 On the one hand, this is due to the possibility of incorporating fascinating 2- and 3-dimensional designs and photographic motifs with nuanced greyscales and, on the other hand, to the fact that the glass surface remains completely untouched by the laser processing.
 Visible structures are only created inside the glass.